What to do at the Ulysses Grant National Historic Site

 White Haven & Grant

 Julia’s brother Frederick Tracy Dent was Ulysses Grant’s roommate at West Point.
-The two would become close friends, with Dent working with Grant in one or another for many years.
+The two would become close friends, with Dent working with Grant in one way or another for many years.
 Dent would serve as the Aide-de-Camp in General Grant’s staff during the Civil War.
 Dent was present at the Appomattox Court House when General Lee surrendered to Grant on April 9, 1865.
 When the General was elected President in 1869, Dent served as a “Military Secretary” at the White House.
 For four years, Dent oversaw incoming mail and managed all White House visitors for President Ulysses Grant.
 After serving forty years, Dent retired from the Army in 1883 as Colonel.

 After graduation from West Point, Frederick Dent invited Grant to visit White Haven.
 Grant met his future wife, Julia, Frederick’s younger sister.
 As a young girl, Julia would say she would marry “a soldier, a gallant, brave, dashing soldier.”
 After Grant visited White Haven, her prophecy began to take shape.
 Ulysses and Julia fell in love, and he visited the property often.
 He proposed marriage to her on the front porch of White Haven in the spring of 1844.
 You can stand in the spot to this day.
 They would be married at the home in 1848.
 Grant’s service in the Mexican-American War delayed their wedding.